OpenEvalProject/evals/manuscripts/elife-50561/v2/manuscript.md

 ![Figure 4.](https://cdn.elifesciences.org/articles/50561/elife-50561-fig4-v2.jpg)

 **Figure 4.:** (A) Confocal image showing PAX6+ neural progenitors (red) at DIV 15 transduced with miRZip lentivector (GFP fluorescence, green) for sustained inhibition of miR-934.
 Scale bar: 20 μm.
 (B) qRT-PCR data showing upregulation of miR-934 targets upon sustained miR-934 inhibition: TFCP2L1 (scrambled control 1+0.006 vs miR934 inhibition 3.63+0.67, p=0.03, n = 4), STMN2 (scrambled control 1+0.003 vs miR934 inhibition 1.95+0.23, p=0.02, n = 4), RAB3B (scrambled control 1+0.003 vs miR934 inhibition 2.29+0.28, p=0.01, n = 4), and FZD5 (scrambled control 1,004+0005 vs miR934 inhibition 1,44+0,061, p=0,005, n = 4).
 No changes were observed in the mRNA expression of F11R or SLC16A1 (p=0,18 for SLC16A1and p=0,47 for F11R, n = 4).
 (C) Sequence complementarity of miR-934 with the 8-mer binding site in Fzd5 3'-UTR region (green) and corresponding mutated site (blue), used in luciferase activity assay.
 (D) Estimation of the suppression of luciferase activity in HEK293T cells upon co-transfection with miR-934 mimics and the MRE (8-mer binding site) reporter construct.
 Suppression of luciferase activity was released upon mutation of the FZD5 8mer binding site (p=0.002, n = 3).
 (E–G) Sustained inhibition of miR-934 results in increased protein levels of FZD5 (p=0.007, n = 4) (E, F) and active β-catenin (p=0.01, n = 4) (E, G).
-Bars and error bars represent mean values and the corresponding SEMs; 0.01<*p<0.05; 0.001<**p<0.01.Figure 4—source data 1.Figure 4—source data 2.Figure 4—source data 3.
+Bars and error bars represent mean values and the corresponding SEMs; 0.01<*p<0.05; 0.001<**p<0.01.

 The putative miRNA recognition elements (MREs) on the 3'-UTRs of the predicted targets FZD5, TFCP2L1, STMN2, and RAB3B contain binding sites with high probability for functional impact (8mer, 7mer and 9mer binding sites) (Agarwal et al., 2015).
 From an evolutionary point, it is worth noting that the identified 8mer binding site for STMN2 is expressed in various species whilst the respective MREs for TFCP2L1 and RAB3B are mainly conserved in primates (Supplementary file 6).
 To validate the bioinformatics data for target prediction we ran luciferase assays to selectively assess the interaction between miR934 and TFCP2L1 or RAB3B.
 To this end, we cloned regions of their 3’UTRs containing the individual binding sites for each target into the pmiRGLO luciferase reporter vector.
 Co-transfection of HEK293T cells with each of the modified vectors and miR934 mimics followed by measurement of luciferase activity confirmed the binding of miR934 at specific sites of these mRNAs (Appendix 1—figure 2).